geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-28/meeting-transcript.md

 There's way too much, like, custom crap in here for FP8, and I really think it doesn't have to be like that.
 Like, that one I know doesn't have to be like that, because I asked for it.
 And I spent time thinking about how to actually do this.
-And the right way to do it is, when you're doing an ALU, you check...
+And the right way to do it is, when you're doing an ALU, you check..
 Yeah, right?
 This isn't even with FP8 handling.
 No, exec ALU should just do this.